-Amy Brouillette is the research and editorial manager of the Ranking Digital Rights project and a resident research fellow at CMDS.
+Amy Brouillette is the research and editorial manager of the Ranking Digital Rights project and a fellow at the Center for Media, Data and Society.

 Prior to joining RDR, Amy served as director of the European Media Project at CMDS, responsible for developing and managing the Center's research and projects related to media and freedom of expression rights in Europe.
 Along with managing research, her work involved organizing and leading networking and training activities aimed at strengthening digital and freedom of expression rights, working in collaboration with key partners at the Organization for Security and Co-operation in Europe (OSCE), the United Nations Educational, Scientific and Cultural Organization (UNESCO), and digital rights groups.